react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 * `backBehavior` - Should the back button cause a tab switch to the initial tab?
 If yes, set to `initialRoute`, otherwise `none`.
 Defaults to `initialRoute` behavior.
 * `swipeEnabled` - Whether to allow swiping between tabs.
 * `animationEnabled` - Whether to animate when changing tabs.
-* `configureTransition` - a function that, given `currentTransitionProps` and `nextTransitionProps`, returns a configuration object that describes the animation between tabs.
 * `initialLayout` - Optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in [react-native-tab-view](https://github.com/react-native-community/react-native-tab-view#avoid-one-frame-delay) rendering.
 * `tabBarComponent` - Optional, override the component to use as the tab bar.
 * `tabBarOptions` - An object with the following properties: